cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 }
 {% endhighlight %}

-The Gradle IDEA plugin - `apply plugin: 'idea'` - generates files that are used by IntelliJ IDEA, thus making it possible to open the project from IDEA.
+The Gradle IDEA plugin - `apply plugin: 'idea'` - generates files for working with the project in IntelliJ IDEA.
 To generate the project files, simply open a terminal window, navigate to the project root directory and run the `idea` task.

 ```
 Cristinas-iMac:wanderlust-open-travel-api cristina$ ./gradlew idea